-When my teenage children developed acne, like most parents, I took them to a GP and a dermatologist for advice.
-Both visits inevitably ended with a three-month course of antibiotics.
-I was very surprised to find that antibiotics were being offered as the first line of treatment for acne.
+When my teenage children developed acne, like most parents, I took them to see a GP and a dermatologist for advice.
+Both consultations inevitably ended with a three-month course of antibiotics.
+I was very surprised to discover that antibiotics were offered as the first solution for treating acne.
 Why is this a problem?
 Because antibiotics damage our microbiome.
-The microbiome plays a crucial role in our immune system, endocrine system, digestive system and nervous system.
-And using antibiotics to treat acne clearly ignores the connection between our gut and the rest of our health.
+The microbiome plays a crucial role in our immune system, endocrine system, digestive system, and nervous system.
+And using antibiotics to treat acne clearly ignores the link between our gut and the rest of our health.

-Whether antibiotics are bactericidal (kill bacteria) or bacteriostatic (stop bacterial growth), broad-spectrum antibiotics are now prescribed to treat acne, meaning that antibiotics impact the entire microbiome, indiscriminately.
-There are two reasons why this is problematic.
-First, our health depends on a balanced gut microbiome, but when antibiotics disrupt this balance, all of our systems suffer.
-Second, by rendering the gut microbiome ineffective, inflammatory activity is reduced.
+Whether antibiotics are bactericidal (kill bacteria) or bacteriostatic (stop bacterial growth), broad-spectrum antibiotics are now prescribed to treat acne, which means that antibiotics impact the entire microbiome indiscriminately.
+There are two reasons why this is a problem.
+Firstly, our health depends on a balanced gut microbiome, but when antibiotics disrupt this balance, all our systems suffer.
+Secondly, by making the gut microbiome ineffective, inflammatory activity is reduced.
 Less inflammation can lead to less acne, which is why antibiotics continue to be prescribed as anti-inflammatories to treat acne.
-Inflammation is a good thing because it is a sign that our body is fighting to stay healthy.
-It means that our immune system is working.
+Inflammation is a good thing, as it's a sign that our body is fighting to stay healthy.
+It means our immune system is working.
 The problem with inflammation is chronic inflammation, when the body overreacts to any particle or microorganism that enters the body and cannot distinguish good from bad.

 If antibiotics act as anti-inflammatories for acne, shouldn't we be prescribing anti-inflammatories instead?
-And, more importantly, is damaging our immune system acceptable collateral damage for treating acne?
-In these times of epidemics and pandemics, we believe these issues need to be amplified and brought to the public's attention.
+And, more importantly, is damaging our immune system acceptable collateral damage to treat acne?
+In these times of epidemics and pandemics, we believe these questions need to be amplified and brought to public attention.

-A balanced microbiome means a constantly readjusting world of microorganisms living together, including bacteria, viruses, fungi, and other microorganisms.
+A balanced microbiome means a world in constant readjustment of microorganisms living together, including bacteria, viruses, fungi, and other microorganisms.

 A Silent Pandemic

-Bacteria cleverly find ways to survive when threatened, with surviving strains becoming resistant to the initial threat (such as the antibiotics used to target it).
+Bacteria cleverly find ways to survive when threatened, with surviving strains thus becoming resistant to the initial threat (such as the antibiotics used to target them).
 Many antibiotics have become useless as a result.
-Too few antibiotics have been discovered to address bacterial resistance.
-The effectiveness of antibiotics is a sham; the more they are used, the more useless they become.
-Today, we are facing a silent pandemic because we lack effective antibiotics.
+Too few new antibiotics have been discovered to cope with bacterial resistance.
+The effectiveness of antibiotics hangs on a game of cat and mouse; the more they are used, the more useless they become.
+Today, we face a silent pandemic because we lack effective antibiotics.
 The misuse and overuse of antibiotics as prescription drugs is one cause.
 The use of antibiotics in the animal food industry, which also creates antibiotic-resistant strains, is suspected to be another, as these resistant bacteria find their way into human bodies.
-In 2015, recognizing the urgency of the problem, WHO established a global surveillance group to monitor antibiotic use, called GLASS - Global Antimicrobial Resistance Surveillance System, https://www.who.int/glass/en/ and here for information in French .
+In 2015, recognizing the urgency of the problem, the WHO created a global monitoring group to control antibiotic use, called GLASS - Global Antimicrobial Resistance Surveillance System, https://www.who.int/glass/en/ and here for information in French.

-According to researchers at the University of Pennsylvania, American dermatologists prescribe more antibiotics per doctor than any other medical specialty.
-Typically, the first line on a prescription for anyone with acne is an antibiotic.
+According to researchers at the University of Pennsylvania, American dermatologists prescribe more antibiotics per physician than any other medical specialty.
+Generally, the first line on a prescription for anyone with acne is an antibiotic.

-Acne treatment protocols were developed over 30-40 years ago, predating the scientific discoveries of the “Human Genome Project” that culminated in 2000, and the ongoing “Human Microbiome Project.”
-These projects were a turning point in human history, leading to breakthroughs in molecular science, genetics, the human microbiome, and other scientific fields.
-Our understanding of the role of the microbiome in human health and skin is still in its infancy.
-However, we know enough to say that the microbiome plays a critical role.
+Acne treatment protocols were developed over 30 to 40 years ago and therefore predate the scientific discoveries of the "Human Genome Project" which culminated in 2000, followed by the "Human Microbiome Project" (still ongoing).
+These projects represented an inflection point in human history, paving the way for decisive advances in molecular science, genetics, the human microbiome, and other scientific fields.
+Even today, our understanding of the microbiome's role in human and skin health is only just beginning.
+However, we know enough to say that the microbiome plays a crucial role.

 World Health Organization